This post is by Mark Faggiano, founder and CEO of TaxJar.

 The Basics of Sales Tax in the United States

 Forty-five states in the United States, and the District of Columbia, levy a sales tax.
 Merchants who have “sales tax nexus” in these states are required to charge sales tax to buyers.
-(More on the tricky issue of nexus further down in the Collect Sales Tax if You Have “Sales Tax Nexus” section.)

 Sales tax is considered a “pass-through” tax, because the merchant is only holding the taxes collected before remitting it to state and local taxing authorities at a set time (usually either monthly, quarterly or annually depending on gross sales).

 State and sales tax funds are used to fund state projects and initiatives, including schools, roads, public safety departments, etc. Many states get a majority of their revenue from sales tax, which is one reason they’ve been taking a closer look at ecommerce sellers.
-(More on this in the Current Sales Tax Issues Facing Ecommerce Sellers section).

 In the U.S., there is no “federal” sales tax.
 Instead, individual states administer sales tax.
 Because of this, all 45 states (and don’t forget D.C.!) that levy a sales tax have different rates, rules and laws.
 Sales tax rates can vary by county and locality, too.